‘STATE OF DECAY’

 ‘State of Decay’ would be a completely different story if Chris Bidmead had his own way and made it too scientific and futuristic compared to the gothic atmosphere Terrance was trying to create.
 It goes to show how much had changed since Terrance was script-editor of the Jon Perwee era of the show.

-Eventually, Peter Moffatt, who previously work on ‘All Creatures Great and Small’ with JNT as the production unit manager, was chosen to direct ‘State of Decay’.
+Eventually, Peter Moffatt, who previously worked on ‘All Creatures Great and Small’ with JNT as the production unit manager, was chosen to direct ‘State of Decay’.
 He agreed to direct the story via invitation from JNT on the basis that it would be a gothic tale.
 He liked doing that kind of storytelling.

 When Peter saw the changes made to Terrance’s original script by Chris Bidmead and that it was too futuristic and scientific, he told JNT how unhappy he was.
 Fortunately JNT was persuaded to get Chris Bidmead to revert the script back to its original gothic form, to which Terrance was very pleased.